CrimsonVista/UTAustin-Courses/2020fa_cs361s/labs/lab1/lab1_instructions.md

 is where the normal password validation takes place, so you need to have the password fixed up before that call or it will not have the correct password.

+As a reminder, the super user MUST assign a token when the user's secrecy is greater than 0.
+Also remember that a super user cannot reduce a user's secrecy level.

+If you want to remove a user altogether, the super user can manually navigate to the `/admin` page.
+There the SU can see all users and remove them from the system if necessary.

 ## Grading